Fast broadband policy and regulation

-Phase one Rural Broadband Initiative open access requirements
+Phase 1 Rural Broadband Initiative open access requirements

-The Ministry consulted with the New Zealand Telecommunications Forum (TCF) and other industry stakeholders on the open access obligations that would bind Vodafone under the RBI.
-Eight submissions were received.
+We consulted with the New Zealand Telecommunications Forum (TCF) and other industry stakeholders on the open access obligations that would bind Vodafone under the RBI.
+We received 8 submissions.

 PDF versions of the individual submissions received are available below:

-Under the Rural Broadband Initiative, certain rural telecommunications services are to be subsidised by the government and offered to priority users at a lower price than the same, or similar, services are provided, over the same network, to other customers.
+Under the RBI, the Government will subsidise some rural telecommunications services and offer these services to priority users at a lower price than the same, or similar, services are provided over the same network to other customers.

-Telecom proposed a variation to the operational separation undertakings to clarify how certain rural telecommunications services would be treated under non-discrimination rules under the Rural Broadband Initiative contract with the government.
+Telecom proposed a variation to the operational separation undertakings to clarify how certain rural telecommunications services would be treated under non-discrimination rules under the RBI contract with the Government.

-The government has reached agreements with a number of infrastructure providers for a $300 million infrastructure roll out that will bring more and faster broadband to rural areas over the next six years.
+The Government has reached agreements with a number of infrastructure providers for a $300 million infrastructure roll out to bring more and faster broadband to rural areas over the next 6 years.

-- Chorus extending their existing fibre network by approximately 3,100 kilometres, with some homes on route being provided with the opportunity of fibre to the premise at urban prices
+- Chorus extending its existing fibre network by approximately 3,100 kilometres, with some homes on route being provided with the opportunity of fibre-to-the-premise at urban prices

-- Chorus extending urban-like broadband speeds to 57 per cent of rural customers
+- Chorus extending urban-like broadband speeds to 57% of rural customers

-- the construction of 154 new fibre-connected cell phone towers and the upgrading of 380 existing cell towers to enable fixed wireless broadband to rural customers, as well as improved mobile coverage
+- constructing 154 new fibre-connected cell phone towers and upgrading 380 existing cell towers to enable fixed wireless broadband to rural customers, as well as improved mobile coverage

-- 86 per cent of rural houses and businesses having access to broadband peak speeds of at least 5Mbps (compared with 20 per cent of rural homes and businesses at present; the RBI objective was 80 per cent)
+- 86% of rural houses and businesses having access to broadband peak speeds of at least 5Mbps (compared with 20% currently - the RBI objective was 80%)

 - an upgrade path to 4G if this is rolled out by Vodafone in the future, which will enable even higher speeds to be offered

-- the extension of mobile coverage by 6,200 square kilometres to 125,700 square kilometres of rural New Zealand
+- extending mobile coverage by 6,200 square kilometres to 125,700 square kilometres of rural New Zealand

-- 799 rural schools connecting directly to fibre networks, and 48 schools having digital microwave radio connections – this equates to 95 per cent of rural schools having access to ultra-fast broadband speeds of 100Mbps (the RBI objective was 93 per cent)
+- 799 rural schools connecting directly to fibre networks, and 48 schools having digital microwave radio connections – this equates to 95% of rural schools having access to ultra-fast broadband speeds of 100Mbps (the RBI objective was 93%)

 - wholesale prices for faster broadband comparable to urban pricing